 • North Cornbread – This type of cornbread has a crumbly texture and is made with fewer eggs and yellow cornmeal.

-• Chili – Add to your favorite chili recipe.
+• Chili – Add a side of this cornbread to this Crock Pot Chili.
 I like eating it on the side of my chili with some melted butter on top.
 But my husband crumbles it up puts it in his bowl of chili.

 • Other Options – Check out What Goes with Cornbread for more ideas.